-The first method, -controllerWillChangeContent:, tells us that changes are about to start.
-This method is our opportunity to instruct the UlTableView that changes are coming.
-Typically this is where we tell the UlTableView to stop updating the user interface so that all of the changes can be displayed at once.
+The first method, controllerWillChangeContent(), tells us that changes are about to start.
+This method is our opportunity to instruct the UITableView that changes are coming.
+Typically this is where we tell the UITableView to stop updating the user interface so that all of the changes can be displayed at once.

 '''

-- (void)controllerWillChangeContent:(NSFetchedResultsController )controller

-{
+func controllerWillChangeContent(controller: NSFetchedResultsController) {

-[[self tableView] beginUpdates];
+tableView.beginUpdates()

 }

 '''

--controller: didChangeSection: atIndex: forChangeType:
+controller(: didChangeSection: atIndex: forChangeType:)